Whonceuponatime/reserp/INSTALLER_README.md

 ### Backup and Restore

 **Backup**:
-1. Close the Maritime ERP application
+1. Close the SEACURE(CARE) application
-2. Copy `%APPDATA%/Maritime ERP System/Database/maritime_erp.db` to your backup location
+2. Copy `%APPDATA%/SEACURE(CARE)/Database/maritime_erp.db` to your backup location

 **Restore**:
-1. Close the Maritime ERP application
+1. Close the SEACURE(CARE) application
-2. Replace `%APPDATA%/Maritime ERP System/Database/maritime_erp.db` with your backup
+2. Replace `%APPDATA%/SEACURE(CARE)/Database/maritime_erp.db` with your backup
 3. Or update the configuration to point to the backup location

 ### Multiple Database Support